What is Ureteropelvic Junction (UPJ) Obstruction?

 A child should be followed for at least several years after a pyeloplasty.
 If the postoperative DRS is normal and the child is doing well, a urine analysis, abdominal exam, blood pressure check, and ultrasound is performed a year after surgery.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about UPJ obstruction, contact our Family Resource Center.
+For additional resources about UPJ obstruction, contact our Center for Families Resource Library.